-2.1 The purpose of making donations is to:
+2.1 The purpose of making grants is to:

 2.1.1 Generally provide supplementary funding support rather than act as a principal funding source.

-2.2 The Trustees will assess applications for donations against this policy, the criteria and any guidelines that may be developed and reviewed from time to time by the Trust.
+2.2 The Trustees will assess applications for grants against this policy, the criteria and any guidelines that may be developed and reviewed from time to time by the Trust.

 3.0 Criteria for applications